 It is important that you tell your study doctor, Dr. Elliott Sherr, if you feel that you/your child have been injured because of taking part in this study.
-You can tell the doctor in person or call him at 415-502-8039.
+You can tell the doctor in person or call him 415-502-8039.

-Treatment and Compensation for Injury: If you are injured as a result of being in this study, the University of California will provide necessary medical treatment.
-The costs of the treatment may be billed to you or your insurer just like any other medical costs, or covered by the University of California, depending on a number of factors.
+Treatment and Compensation for Injury: If you are injured as a result of being in this study, treatment will be available.
+The costs of the treatment may be covered by the University of California, depending on a number of factors.
 The University and the study sponsor do not normally provide any other form of compensation for injury.
-For further information about this, you may call the Office of the Committee on Human Research at 415-476-1814.
+For further information about this, you may call the office of the Committee on Human Research at 415- 476-1814.